-Flexible underlay / HomeRABTM Pre-Cladding must be provided as per the requirements of External Moisture Clause E2 of NZBC.
+Flexible underlay / HomeRAB Pre-Cladding must be provided as per the requirements of External Moisture Clause E2 of the NZBC.
 The flexible underlay selected for use must comply with Table 23 of E2/AS1.

-The flexible underlay must be fixed in accordance with section 9.1.7 E2/AS1 and underlay manufacturer's recommendations.
+The flexible underlay must be fixed in accordance with section 9.1.7 of E2/AS1 and the underlay manufacturer's recommendations.

-Walls which are not lined on the inside face e.g. garage walls or gable ends must include a rigid sheathing or an air barrier behind the cladding which complies with Table 23 of E2/AS1.
-HomeRAB Pre-Cladding complies with these requirements and is suitable for use in this situation.
-It must be installed in accordance with James Hardie Rigid Air Barriers installation manual.
+Walls which are not lined on the inside face (e.g. garage walls or gable ends), must include a rigid sheathing or an air barrier behind the cladding which complies with Table 23 of E2/AS1.
+For attached garages, flexible underlays must be selected in accordance with the NZBC Acceptable Solution E2/AS1, Paragraph 9.1.3.4.
+James Hardie HomeRAB Pre-Cladding complies with these requirements and is suitable for use in this situation.
+It must be installed in accordance with the James Hardie Rigid Air Barriers installation manual.